IN CONVERSATION

 August 28th, 2022

-Japanese koto virtuoso Yumi Kurosawa began her musical journey with Japan’s stringed national instrument, the koto, at age three under the tutelage of her parents, both professional koto players.
-Ms Kurosawa’s layered performance—rich with full-bodied and meditative notes that she delivers with grace and strength—with the synthesis of various instruments draws you into an immersive experience.
-Ms. Kurosawa has been commissioned as a soloist and composer by institutions such as the Smithsonian Museum and Houston Ballet.
+Japanese koto virtuoso Yumi Kurosawa embarked on her musical journey at the tender age of three, learning to play Japan’s national stringed instrument, the koto, under the tutelage of her parents, both accomplished koto players.
+Ms Kurosawa’s performances are characterised by their rich, layered sound, blending full-bodied and meditative notes delivered with both grace and strength.
+The synthesis of various instruments in her work creates an immersive listening experience.
+Ms Kurosawa has been commissioned as a soloist and composer by prestigious institutions such as the Smithsonian Museum and Houston Ballet.

-Heera Alaya: You started young.
-Please walk me through your discovery of Japan’s national instrument, the koto, and your interest in learning this instrument.
+Heera Alaya: Please walk me through your journey—starting at a young age—of discovering Japan’s national instrument, the koto, and your interest in learning it.

-Yumi Kurosawa: I started learning koto when I was three, as my parents were professional koto players and teachers.
+Yumi Kurosawa: I began learning koto when I was three years old, as my parents were both professional koto players and teachers

-Did specific intrinsic qualities lead to an affinity for the koto?
+Did specific intrinsic qualities contribute to your affinity for the koto?

 Though I started naturally—because my parents are professional koto players—I was often against the koto.

-It’s the resistance between parents and children.
-We sometimes argued about the conditions set by my parents, and I was not too fond of practising the koto.
-But my parents knew I had a talent for the koto, so I continued.
-And in time, I was into koto and the music.
+It was largely a typical dynamic between parents and children.
+We sometimes argued about the conditions my parents set, and I was not too fond of practising the koto.
+However, my parents recognised that I had a talent for the koto, so I continued.
+Over time, I grew to appreciate the koto and its music.

-It depends on what I have scheduled.
-But I have to practice the koto every day.
+It depends on what I have scheduled, but I make it a point to practice every day.

 I read: “Koto’s sound depends on the density and water content of paulownia wood (known as kiri).”
-Is it true?
+Is that true?

 Yes, the instrument must be made of paulownia wood; otherwise, the koto cannot produce the required sound.
-My father used to make the koto from scratch.
-I remember my father saying that Kiri for the koto has to be good heavy, not too light, not too heavy, and that the wood must have great grain; that’s how we see which one will be great for the koto.
-The wood quality and the instrument construction determine the koto sound.
+My father used to build the koto from scratch.
+I recall my father saying that Kiri for the koto has to be of good weight, not too light, not too heavy, and that the wood must have beautiful grain; that’s how we determine which wood will be suitable for making a high-quality koto.
+The sound of the instrument is influenced by both the quality of the wood and the craftsmanship involved in its construction.

-The koto has a history of more than 1300 years and originated in training monks and medical doctors to increase their inner strength and concentration.
+The koto has a history spanning more than 1300 years and originated as a tool for training monks and medical practitioners to enhance their inner strength and concentration.
 Creating the perfect sound is difficult, so monks and medical doctors played the koto to stay focused.

-After a while, the koto became an educational instrument for the aristocratic society, eventually becoming cultural.
-Before the koto appeared in Japan, a koto-looking string instrument existed to pray, which served as a messenger to god.
+Over time, the koto evolved into an educational instrument for the aristocratic society, eventually becoming a cultural artefact.
+Before the koto appeared in Japan, a koto-like string instrument was used for prayer, serving as a messenger to god.

 Oh great.
 Thank you.

-Is Paulownia wood, indigenous to Asia, acclimatised for varying climates?
+Is Paulownia wood, which is indigenous to Asia, adaptable to various climates?

-In Japan, historically, paulownia wood is significant.
-When they marry, parents send off their daughters with Kiri wood chests (with drawers).
-Kiri wood holds well in many climates, and various varieties can be sourced from many parts of the world, like Canada, New Zealand, China, the U.S.A. and Japan.
-The best Kiri for Koto is from Aizu in Japan.
-Kiri wood from colder weather (Canada and Hokkaido, northern Japan) is harder than the warmer areas, which we need for the koto.
+Historically, paulownia wood holds great significance in Japan.
+When daughters marry, parents send them off with Kiri wood chests (with drawers).
+Kiri wood holds well in many climates, and various varieties can be sourced from Canada, New Zealand, China, the U.S.A., and Japan.
+The finest kiri wood for koto comes from Aizu, Japan.
+Kiri wood from colder regions (Canada and Hokkaido, northern Japan) is harder than that from warmer regions, which we need for the koto.

 Koto is a delicate instrument requiring meticulous care.
-Ideally, specialists would re-string my koto once in three months if I lived in Japan, but since I am based in New York, it’s not possible.
-My brother, a specialist in maintaining koto, shamisen [three-stringed Japanese musical instrument] and other instruments, visits me yearly and re-strings my koto.
+Ideally, if I lived in Japan, specialists would restring my koto once in three months, but since I am based in New York, that isn’t feasible.
+My brother, a specialist in maintaining koto, shamisen, and other traditional instruments, visits me yearly and restrings my koto.

 How do you transport your koto?

-I use a specific koto for my concerts (not practice), which I check in in a flight case.
-Airlines have misplaced my concert koto nearly ten times, but luckily, it has returned safely.
+I use a specific koto for concerts (not practice) and check it in a flight case.
+Airlines have misplaced my concert koto nearly 10 times, but it has always been returned safely.

 Do you have a backup koto?
 What would you do if it got lost?

 I do [have a backup koto].
-But when I travel, I don’t check in two kotos; if my koto gets lost, I can’t do much.
+But when I travel, I don’t check in two kotos; if my koto gets lost, I can’t do much about it.

 The range of koto strings ranges from 13 to 21.
 Does scaling up—the number of strings—have benefits?